ros-navigation/docs.nav2.org/configuration/packages/costmap-plugins/voxel.rst

   | 0 - Overwrite: Overwrite master costmap with every valid observation.

   | 1 - Max: Sets the new value to the maximum of the master_grid's value and this layer's value.
-  | If the master value is NO_INFORMATION, it is overwritten.
-This is the default.
+  | This is the default.

   | 2 - MaxWithoutUnknownOverwrite: Sets the new value to the maximum of the master_grid's
   | value and this layer's value.
 If the master value is NO_INFORMATION, it is NOT overwritten.